 NBU employees earn 3.69 hours of sick leave for each pay period.
 Employees may accumulate unused hours of sick leave at a rate of 96 hours per year up to a maximum of 480 hours for use in future years.
-Each year in January, qualifying employees will be compensated at their base rate of pay for accrued and unused hours of sick pay in excess of 480 hours up to a maximum of 96 hours.
-An employee who leaves in good standing may be eligible to be compensated for all accrued and unused sick leave.
-In order to be eligible for compensation of sick leave upon cessation of employment, an employee must leave in good standing and be eligible for retirement under the presently adopted rules of TMRS.
+Each January, qualifying full-time employees will be compensated for accrued and unused sick leave in excess of 480 hours up to a maximum of 96 hours at the employee's base rate of pay.
+Remaining hours will continue to be available for future use.
+An employee who voluntarily retires under the presently adopted rules of the Texas Municipal Retirement System (TMRS) and in "good standing", is eligible for payment of all accrued and unused sick leave.
+An employee who resigns, other than under TMRS qualifying retirement, are not paid any accrued and unused sick leave.

-NBU employees, after successfully completing their orientation period, will be credited with 24 hours of personal leave.
+At the time of hire, full-time NBU employees will be credited with 24 hours of personal leave.
+Personal leave must be used within the employee's anniversary year or is forfeited.
+NBU made a temporary policy change effective July 1, 2020 during the COVID-19 Pandemic allowing employees to cash in any number of personal hours as many times as they want as long as they maintain at least 40 hours in their vacation balance.
+This policy change is ongoing.
 Full time employees will be credited with 24 hours of personal leave on their employment anniversary date.
-In order to be eligible for compensation of personal leave upon cessation of employment, an employee must leave in good standing and be eligible for retirement under the presently adopted rules of TMRS.
+In order to be eligible for compensation of personal leave upon cessation of employment, an employee must leave in "good standing" and be eligible for retirement under the presently adopted rules of TMRS.